Mallick17/AWS-ElastiCache/README.md

-Here’s a clean and well-structured documentation of your Redis installation, data handling, and key synchronization process.
-The commands and flow have been preserved closely, while unnecessary noise (like typos, retries, redundant steps) has been removed for clarity.

----

 # 📘 Redis Installation, Setup, Key Insert & Backup, and Key Sync (Local ↔ ElastiCache)

 ## 📦 1.
 Install Redis on Amazon Linux (with build from source)